-Available November 15, 2020
+Available December 10, 2020

 Check back for links to sellers.

-As an earthquake in the Ridgecrest sequence on the last day of the journey shook her out of bed, she decided to consider it more synchronicity, a sign that there is much to learn and a lot to smile about when you step out of your head and participate in life with absolute strangers.
+As an earthquake in the Ridgecrest sequence on the last day of the journey shook her out of bed, she decided it synchronicity, a sign that there is much to learn and a lot to smile about when you step out of your head and participate in life with absolute strangers.
 There is life thriving in a dark Louisiana swamp, in the observation of freedom from minimally clothed locals cooling in fountains in Chicago, in feeling the joy of an old woman playing bluegrass music on the dulcimer in Galax, Virginia, in chatting with traveling gospel singers about gem hunting in the Southwest, in breathing in the Hopi spirit while gazing over the Mesa Verde valley, and observing the resiliency of a hurricane-battered shoreline in Sopchoppy, Florida.

 Sometimes you have to leave it all behind to discover what’s worth keeping.